marcoshernanz/CalYo/README.md

 - [ ] Micro-nutrients
 - [ ] Circular progress animation stopping too soon
-- [ ] Nutrients text with target rage
+- [ ] Nutrients text with target range
 - [ ] Lib functions inside convex folder so it's not shipped to the client?
-- [ ] Showcase bad vs good micros

 - [ ] Clean replaceMealItems and scaleNutrientsPer100g